mkhoshpour/healthkit-sample-generator/README.md

 // setup an output file name

+let startDate = Date.distantPast // export start date
-let fm              = NSFileManager.defaultManager()
+let endDate = Date()  // export end date let fm              = FileManager.default
-let documentsUrl    = fm.URLsForDirectory(.DocumentDirectory, inDomains: .UserDomainMask)[0]
+let documentsUrl    = fm.urls(for: .documentDirectory, in: .userDomainMask)[0]
-let outputFileName  = documentsUrl.URLByAppendingPathComponent("export.json").path!
+let outputFileName  = documentsUrl.appendingPathComponent(String(format:"HKexport from %@ to %@.json", startDate.debugDescription ,endDate.debugDescription)).path

  // create a target for the export - all goes in a single json file let target          = JsonSingleDocAsFileExportTarget(outputFileName: outputFileName, overwriteIfExist:true)

  // configure the export
-var configuration   = HealthDataFullExportConfiguration(profileName: "Profilname", exportType: HealthDataToExportType.ALL)
-configuration.exportUuids = false //false is default - if true, all uuids will be exported too
+ var configuration   = HealthDataFullExportConfiguration(profileName: "Profilname", exportType: HealthDataToExportType.ALL, startDate: startDate, endDate: endDate, shouldAuthorize: false) // if you have authorized using HealthKit in your app before, shouldAuthorize: must be false, otherwise true configuration.exportUuids = false //false is default - if true, all uuids will be exported too
  // create your instance of HKHeakthStore let healthStore     = HKHealthStore()
-// and pass it to the HealthKitDataExporter let exporter        = HealthKitDataExporter(healthStore: healthStore)
+ // and pass it to the HealthKitDataExporter let exporter  = HealthKitDataExporter(healthStore: HealthMonitor().healthStore)

 // now start the import.
 exporter.export(